This document defines and explains the special names and terms related to EDAS, so that you can better understand EDAS and how to use it.

-EDAS EagleEye analyzes every service call, sent message, and database access by the distributed system to help you precisely identify the bottlenecks and risks of the system.
+EDAS EagleEye provides analysis of every service call, message sending, and database access occurred within the distributed system to help you identify system bottlenecks and risks precisely.

-Contrary to rate limiting and throttling, service degradation pinpoints and blocks poor services that your application calls.
+Contrary to service throttling, service degradation pinpoints and blocks poor services that your application calls.
 This feature ensures the stable operation of your application and prevents the functionality of your application from being compromised by dependency on poor services.
-EDAS allows you to configure degradation rules based on response time, preventing your application from depending on poor services during traffic peaks.
+EDAS allows you to configure downgrade rules based on the response time, preventing your application from depending on poor services during traffic peaks.